turbobabr/colorio/README.md

 # colorio

-colorio is a color picker(eyedropper) GUI tool, implemented as a node.js module with native `macOS` binary that represents GUI layer.
+colorio is a color picker(eyedropper) GUI tool, implemented as a node.js module with a native `macOS` binary that represents GUI layer.
 It can be used in any stand-alone `node.js` or `Electron.js` applications running on `macOS`.

 ## Installation